pryley/site-reviews/tests/pest/README.md

   see Coverage.
 - `Import/` — the CSV import, and **the last suite declared in `phpunit.xml`**.
-  It has to be: `ProcessCsvFile` and `ImportManager` `define('WP_IMPORTING')`, a constant cannot be unset, and nineteen places in the plugin read it — an import must not generate an avatar per review, email a verification per review, geolocate every IP, or flush the page cache a thousand times.
+  It has to be: `ProcessCsvFile` and `ImportManager` `define('WP_IMPORTING')`, a constant cannot be unset, and eighteen places in the plugin read it — an import must not generate an avatar per review, email a verification per review, geolocate every IP, or flush the page cache a thousand times.
 All correct during an import, all wrong everywhere else.
 Declared last, there is